tykel/khepra-vm/Khepra.md

 - 2x controller ports
   - Controller: `D-Up, D-Down, D-Left, D-Right, Start, Select, A, B, L, R`
+  - The shift registers containing controller state are updated at each `VBLANK` signal
 - 1x serial port for various use
+  - Reserved for future expansion (for now)